 As mentioned above, VEMP testing would be expected to be sensitive to acoustic neuroma's.
 Chiarovano et al (2015) reported that cervical VEMPs were abnormal in 65% of patients with acoustic neuroma.
 This is similar performance to ENG testing.

 VHIT testing is much quicker than ENG (caloric) testing, and for this reason, we think might be a good screening procedure in persons where an acoustic is suspect, such as someone with progressive asymmetrical hearing.
-Nevertheless, it is not always positive even in large tumors.
+Nevertheless, like everything else, it is not always positive even in large tumors.

 |MRI scan of brain (coronal) showing an acoustic neuroma (the white spot on the left side of the picture).||MRI scan of brain (axial with contrast) showing a largely intracanalicular acoustic neuroma on right side of brain (left side of scan).||Another intracanalicular acoustic on right side.||Large 3cm acoustic indenting brainstem on L side.||A coronal view of another acoustic, again indenting brainstem on L side.|

 |Another large acoustic indenting brainstem on the L side (contrast).||Another small (0.5 cc) intracanalicular tumor.
 This individual had only a slight high-frequency hearing loss.|